abangfarhan/abangfarhan.github.io/about.md

 ## About me

-I earned my Bachelor of Economy (Sarjana Ekonomi) from the Faculty of Economics and Business in Universitas Indonesia in 2021, majoring in financial management.
+I earned my Bachelor of Economics (Sarjana Ekonomi) from the Faculty of Economics and Business in Universitas Indonesia in 2021, majoring in financial management.
 Now, I am currently working as an Investment Analyst.

 My links: